tomiwa123/NFT/README.md

 ## Step 2: Minting your NFT on Algorand
 Now that you've created your art piece and stored it on IPFS, let's mint it as an NFT on the Algorand blockchain.
 Remember creating an Algorand Standard Asset (ASA) in HW1?
 Well, Algorand makes it super easy for you to create an NFT through that.
 On Algorand, you can think of NFTs as just another type of asset; the only clause being that there’s only 1 unit of this asset, which makes the token "non-fungible"/unique.

 In Practical HW 1, you created an asset using `AssetConfigTxn`.
 In this homework, you will do the same, but with some modifications.
 First, copy and paste your `secrets.py` file from the Step 1 folder into the Step 2 folder.
 Next, fill out the `ipfs_info.py` file with the output from Step 1.
 Finally, fill out the TODO items in the `asa.py` file.
 This is the main file for this Step.
+Make sure you use the variables imported from `ipfs_info.py` at the top of `asa.py`.

 Remember the ARC3 specification as you fill out this file; among other things, your url should point to the IPFS address of the metadata, not the image, and should be suffixed with "#arc3".
 We leave it to you to make sure you're following the rest of the specifications.